-- the code that was run (source code, libraries, compilation procedure) - processor architecture, OS, machine, date, ...
+- the code that was run (source code, libraries, compilation procedure) - processor architecture, OS, machine, date, . . .

-VM-based solutions
+VM-based solutions and experiment engines

 Ensuring others can redo/understand what you did

 - Why did I run this? - Does it still work when I change this piece of code for this one?